atrinh1996/Groot/README.md

 ## Tasks Completed
 - parser recognizes pos and neg ints. toplevel for now prints ints
-- parser recognizes char.
-Syntax: 'c'. toplevel prints strings of ints/chars.
-- Char can now print integers represented as chars: '1' and '?' and 'a' we  are unsure about escape characters
 - We have bools!
 We had to separately define them because it made sense
 - Parses white space, currently ignores '' ' '\n' '\t' '\r'
 - Recognizes parens ( and ).
 Will evaluate expr between them, does not print